MarcinBrojek/io-pingerini-backend/README.md

 The backend for the Pingerini application is designed to support a simple organizer-style tool that aids teams in managing their work.
 Pingerini enables the creation and sharing of tasks and primarily focuses on "pinging" - sending short messages for specific purposes such as informing team members about the completion of a task or the need for additional time to complete it.
 Besides facilitating communication among users, the application allows for the formation of groups, enabling shared responsibility for various tasks.

 The backend is built using [Django](https://www.djangoproject.com) and [Graphene](https://graphene-python.org) technologies.
 It was developed over three iterations, each introducing new functionalities.
-Changes in the database can be observed in the `UML` files, and updates to the supported API are documented in `api.txt`.
+Changes in the database can be observed in the `UML` files, and updates to the supported API are documented in `api.md`.
 Additionally, there are `scenarios` provided in the scenario folder.

 ---